jsdelivrbot/stemcstudio/config/HOWITWORKS.md

 application.js
 --------------
+Amongst other things, explicitly loads the files specified in `plugins`.

 Notice that in the concat_sourcemap we order the files such that the AngularJS 'app' module gets defined first.

 files.js
 --------

+These are the files that go into the app.js (I think).

 plugins/typescript.coffee
 -------------------------